Prevalence of phlebitis in adult patients admitted to a university hospital

 DOI:

-Phlebitis, Catheterization, Peripheral, Nursing, Patient Safety.Abstract
+Phlebitis, Catheterization, Peripheral, Nursing, Patient Safety.Resumo

 Objective: to identify the prevalence of phlebitis, related to demographic and clinical variables, in peripheral intravenous therapy in adult patients admitted to a university hospital in Paraná, PR, Brazil.
 Method: this is an observational research, cross / prospective with a quantitative approach, carried out in three units of the hospital.
 Data collection took place from October 2012 to August 2013, using a form to extract demographic and clinical variables from patients suitable to preestablished eligibility requirements.
 For analysis, we used the calculation of point prevalence.
 Results: from 221 analyzed by venous access, there were 42 with presence of the clinical criteria definition of phlebitis.
 It was found a prevalence of phlebitis in men; with evolution degree of 2; venous punctures were located on the back of the hand; 22G caliber/diameter catheters; with residence time of three days.
 Conclusion: It was concluded that through the prevalence of known phlebitis, nursing actions for the prevention and management of the event can be (re)designed.Downloads